 #11.
 Practice Morning Meditation

-Meditation is the centerpiece of a practicing mindfulness exercises.
+Meditation is the centerpiece of practicing mindfulness exercises.

-It does not take a genius to understand that practicing mediation at some time during your day is going to be an important part of your mindfulness routine.
+It does not take a genius to understand that practicing meditation at some time during your day is going to be an important part of your mindfulness routine.